microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-web-app-tomcat-using-jenkins.md

 1. Run jenkins job.

 1. Navigate to the website from your favorite browser.
-You will see this app successfully running on Azure Web App for Containers.
+You will see this app successfully running on Azure Web App.

 ## <a name="clean-up"></a>Clean Up Resources